Mad Dog Diogenes – Ancient Greek Cynic Philosopher

 Alexander offered Diogenes anything his heart desired, to which Diogenes answered:

-Diogene’s death in Corinth 323 B.C, of course could be nothing normal, after all, nothing in his life was classed as normal.
+Diogene’s death, of course, could be nothing normal, after all, nothing in his life was classed as normal.

 There are various stories, one that he decided to die, so just held his breath and that was that, another story has him dying from eating raw octopus and yet another states he died from an infected dog bite.

-Diogenes left instructions to be thrown outside the city wall on his death so wild animals could feast on his body.
+Diogenes is said to have left instructions to be thrown outside the city wall on his death so wild animals could feast on his body.

 Original Anarchist and Ultimate Activist